Nothing feels worse than being on a trip you were so excited about to end up feeling terribly, terribly lonely.

 I went back to basics.

-Travel for a while, and you get used to filling in your days, one thing can lead you to another.
+When you travel for a while you get used to filling your days, one thing can lead you to another.
 But if that is not working, then go back to basics and plan everything, until you feel confident again.

 And if you don’t have a Daily Itinerary, then create one.
 Take charge.